oliverscheer/your-docker-image-is-not-secure/README.md

+# Your Docker Image is Unsecure!
+Or why you should think about Multistage builds with Docker when using secrets in docker build-args

 This title is very sensational, and should be better called:
 > Multistage docker builds to avoid storing sensitive data in container image

 During a recent project, our team recognized some challenges when you work with arguments passed to docker build process.
 When you pass arguments to docker build via `--build-arg` and use them in the docker file, those are persisted in the docker history and can be retrieved by everyone.

 ## The Problem